Al Roker is the weather and feature anchor of NBC News’ TODAY, as well as the co-host of 3rd hour of TODAY. He joined in January 1996.

-Among highlights of his career as an interviewer, Roker conducted an exclusive interview with "Peanuts" creator Charles Schulz shortly before his death from colon cancer.
+Among many highlights of his career as an interviewer, Roker conducted an exclusive interview with "Peanuts" creator Charles Shultz shortly before his death from colon cancer.
+Additional interview highlights include Willie Nelson, Burt Reynolds, James Earl Jones and B. Smith.

 In 1994, Roker founded Al Roker Entertainment, Inc. (ARE), a thriving multimedia company involved in the development and production of network, cable, home video and public television projects.
 ARE produces programming for a diverse clientele including NBC News, Lifetime Television, A&E, The History Channel, E!, Discovery Networks, PBS, TV ONE, Oxygen, The Cartoon Network and NBC Television Stations Group.